NED-Studio/Unity-GenericMessagingSystem/README.md

 Please look at Sample for more detail

 ## Contribution
-Please read [CONTRIBUTION.md](./CONTRIBUTION.md) file for deatail about contribution.
+Please read [CONTRIBUTION.md](./CONTRIBUTION.md) file for detail about contribution.

 ## Licenses
-Please read [LICENSE](./LICENSE) file for deatail about lincese.
+Please read [LICENSE](./LICENSE) file for detail about lincese.